Big-company strategy. Small-business math.

 Strategy isn't expensive.
 Strategists are.

-The cost of a strategy project is the cost of strategist labor.
-A blended rate of $350/hour for senior consulting time, applied across the actual workflow (research, framework selection, analysis execution, strategy synthesis, slide build, review and refine) totals roughly 42 hours and $14,525 per project.
+A scoped strategy engagement runs $10,000 to $50,000.
+Here is the same work, itemized.
+The cost of a strategy project is the cost of strategist labor: a blended rate of $350/hour for senior consulting time — independent strategy consultants bill $150–$500/hour — applied across the actual workflow (research, framework selection, analysis execution, strategy synthesis, slide build, review and refine) totals roughly 42 hours and $14,525 per project.
 The labor model is the cost driver, not the methodology.
+That is why the analysis was never available to a business this size: not because the methodology is expensive, but because the people who run it are.

 StratEngine compresses the same workflow.
 Research is automated.
 Framework selection is automated.
 Analysis execution is automated.
 Strategy synthesis is automated.
 Slide build is automated.
-The strategist does ~0.5 hours of scoping in the chat and ~0.5 hours of final review — about 1 hour total per project.
+You do ~0.5 hours of scoping in the chat and ~0.5 hours of final review — about 1 hour total per project.
 At $97/month for the Professional tier, that is a 42× speed-up and a 99.3% reduction in per-strategy cost.
 Same artifact.
 Same defensibility.
 Different math.

 When should you use StratEngine AI?